met5678/unity-ci-deploy-base/README.md

 You may re-run this script on a repo without causing issues.
 This is the best way to update the Github actions if they need to change.

+## AWS S3/Cloudfront Setup

+_NOTE: You can use the same AWS credentials/bucket/cloudfront distro for as many Unity projects as you like.
+If somebody else has set these up for you, ask them for the values for these secrets_

+### Required Secrets

+- `AWS_ACCESS_KEY_ID`: Access key for IAM access
+- `AWS_SECRET_ACCESS_KEY`: Access secret for IAM access
+- `CLOUDFRONT_DISTRIBUTION_ID`: The ID of the cloudfront disro
+- `CLOUDFRONT_URL`: The base URL of the cloudfront distro
+- `S3_BUCKET`: The bucket we're deploying to
+- `S3_BUCKET_REGION`: The region of the bucket (eg `us-east-1`)

+### Setting up S3

+To be able to push your builds to S3, you'll need to setup a bucket in AWS.
+More to come.

+### Setting up Cloudfront

+To come.

 ### Changing or Disabling Discord notifications

 By default, the `build-deploy` action will update Discord if it finds a `DISCORD_WEBHOOK` secret.
 If you are in an org with this already set (such as `roo-makes`), you don't have to do anything.